hpreston/myhero_demo/README.md

 # Setup

-Run `source myhero_setup` to enter and record the address, application domain, username, and password for your Mantl instance as non-persistent Environment Variables.
+Run `source myhero_setup` to enter and record the deployment name, address, application domain, username, and password for your Mantl instance as non-persistent Environment Variables.
 This means you will need to run this command everytime you open an new terminal session.

 # Basic Deployment
 ## Install